WonwoongCho/WonwoongCho.github.io/_pages/about.md

   - /about.html
 ---

 I am a Ph.D. candidate at Purdue ECE, advised by [Prof. Inouye](https://www.davidinouye.com/).
+I will graduate in Fall 2025 and am currently seeking new job opportunities.
+My research interests include AI for creativity, diffusion models, and their applications.
 I have earned my M.S. degree in CSE at Korea University, advised by [Prof. Jaegul Choo](https://sites.google.com/site/jaegulchoo/).
-My research interests include AI for creativity, diffusion models, and their applications.
 I received B.A. in the department of Film, Television and Multimedia at Sungkyunkwan University in Korea.

 Working Papers